i-e-b/DiskQueue/README.md

 Requirements and Environment
 ----------------------------

-Works on dotnet standard 2.0 platforms
+- Works on dotnet standard 2.0 platforms

-Requires access to filesystem storage.
+- Requires access to filesystem storage
+- Only partial support for "Trim Self-Contained" deployments and executables (see below)

 The file system is used to hold locks, so any bug in your file system may cause issues with DiskQueue -- although it tries to work around them.